alisoncholland/Meta-analysis-code/README.md

 ## This meta-analysis code will do the following:

-## 1. Convert effect sizes (t-statistics & F-statistics) into correlation coefficients r
+## 1. Convert effect sizes and raw data into correlation coefficients r
 ## 2. Aggregate effect sizes per study
 ## 3. Calculate the summary (overall) effect size and heterogeneity
 ## 4. Check for publication bias and outliers in your data
 ## 5. Conduct a moderator analysis to see which factors influence the summary effect size

-## 6. Actual code used to conduct the meta-analysis 'Spontaneous facial mimicry and empathy: A meta-analysis of correlations' (Authors: Holland, A., O'Connell, G., Dziobek, I., in press)
+## Published paper 'Facial mimicry, empathy, and emotion recognition: A meta-analysis of correlations' (Authors: Holland, A., O'Connell, G., Dziobek, I., 2020) can be found here: https://doi.org/10.1080/02699931.2020.1815655

-## The data file 'Meta-analysis_table_rawData.xlsx' is also included and can be used with the code to run the meta-analysis.
+## The 3 data files (.csv) are also included and can be used with the code to run the meta-analysis.

 # Installation